 Natural disasters/environmental hazards

-With the natural catastrophe cover under our Standard and premium insurance policies, you're covered for up to £1,000.
+With the natural catastrophe cover under our Silver, Gold and Platinum insurance policies, you're covered for up to £2,000.
 This means that should you be affected by natural disasters during your holiday in Malaysia, any extra travel and accommodation expenses incurred will be paid for.
-If a trip to Malaysia is not the only trip you'll be making this year, it may be worth taking out our annual multi-trip travel insurance policy, which gives you premium level cover for multiple holidays in the year.
-It's a good idea to book travel insurance well in advance as.
+If a trip to Malaysia is not the only trip you'll be making this year, it may be worth taking out our annual multi-trip travel insurance policy, which gives you premium level cover for multiple holidays in the year (so long as each trip doesn't exeed the maximum trip duration**).
+It's a good idea to book travel insurance well in advance.
 Should you need to cancel the trip due to a natural disaster, the cancellation cover of your travel insurance policy will have you sorted, offering financial protection of up to £5,000.

 It's probably best to avoid travelling to Malaysia during the dry season, running from June to October.
 During this time of year, air pollution levels tend to spike, as smog from Indonesian peat fires accumulates in the atmosphere above the country.
 This phenomenon is known as the South-East Asian Haze.

 According to recent readings taken in Kuala Lumpur on 27th September 2015, air-pollution levels reached past the 200-point mark, with over 20 flights being cancelled due to reduced visibility.
-Under the standard level travel insurance policies, you are covered up to £60 for departure delay, £300 for missed departure, and should you require emergency medical attention, you are covered up to £5 million.
+Under our platinum travel insurance policies, you are covered up to £800 for departure delay, up to £1,000 for missed departure, and should you require emergency medical attention, you are covered up to £10 million.

 While the overall crime rate in Malaysia is designated as high, it's important to note that this mainly applies to petty theft, with violent crime remaining relatively uncommon.
 Take sensible precautions to reduce your chances of being affected by crime, and ensure that your trip isn't spoilt by any unpleasant experiences.